Is That Home for Sale a Legit Online Listing?

 Unless the ad specifies "new listing," the home is most likely already in MLS.
 Sometimes, agents won't put the address in the ad because listing agents want you to call them.
 If you call them, maybe they can sell you something else.

-If the home for sale is in the newspaper, it's probably also online at the newspaper's web site with links to the listing.
+If the home for sale is in the newspaper, it's probably also on the paper's website with links to the listing.
 Look it up.

 Homes for Sale in Magazines

 Like newspaper print classifieds, magazine advertising is breathing its last breath.
-Fewer agents put homes for sale in a magazine like they used to because the lead time is too long.
-It can take 30 days to 90 days before a magazine hits newsstands or doorsteps.
+Fewer agents put homes for sale in a magazine than they used to because the lead time is too long.
+It can take 30 to 90 days before a magazine hits newsstands or doorsteps.